 - Planning and Development Overview

-To accommodate the people who wish to honour a loved one whose ashes have been scattered in the waters off the Glenelg Beach, we have developed the Glenelg Seaside Memorial (see below).
+The demand for memorial seats is much higher than the number of seats we have available.
+Please note there is no waiting list for particular seat locations.
+To accommodate the people who wish to honour a loved one on the foreshore, we have developed the Glenelg and Brighton Seaside Memorial (see below).

 Glenelg and Brighton Seaside Memorial (Ashes' memorial)